Roland Blues Cube Artist 1x12" 80-Watt Combo Guitar Amp

 - Weight: 35.31 lbs.

 Most reviewers are simply floored by how good the Roland Blues Cube Artist sounds right off the bat, with many commending its organic tube-like tone for being so life-like.
 It's vintage aesthetics and familiar controls also gets a lot of thumbs up, especially from experienced players who are in it for the sound, and not for the bells and whistles.
 It should also be mentioned that there are many reports of it working well with different types of guitars and pickup configurations.
+The flexibility provided by its power attenuation is also well received, which in conjunction with its pedalboard friendly nature, makes switching from performance to practice volume levels a breeze - no more need to switch gear.

 Value for money seem to be a common thread among the few who gave the amp lower scores, they are wishing that for the price Roland should've included the footswitch in the package.
+With its fewer tone options, some consider this amp a bit too expensive for what it can do.
+If having multiple tones right on the amp is important to you, then this will not fit the bill.